d2l-ai/d2l-en/chapter_deep-learning-computation/custom-layer.md

 # Custom Layers

 One of the reasons for the success of deep learning can be found in the wide range of layers that can be used in a deep network.
 This allows for a tremendous degree of customization and adaptation.
 For instance, scientists have invented layers for images, text, pooling, loops, dynamic programming, even for computer programs.
-Sooner or later you will encounter a layer that doesn't exist yet in Gluon, or even better, you will eventually invent a new layer that works well for your problem at hand.
+Sooner or later you will encounter a layer that does not exist yet in Gluon, or even better, you will eventually invent a new layer that works well for your problem at hand.
 This is when it is time to build a custom layer.
 This section shows you how.

 ## Layers without Parameters

-Since this is slightly intricate, we start with a custom layer (aka Block) that doesn't have any inherent parameters.
+Since this is slightly intricate, we start with a custom layer (aka Block) that does not have any inherent parameters.
 Our first step is very similar to when we introduced blocks in :numref:`sec_model_construction`.
 The following `CenteredLayer` class constructs a layer that subtracts the mean from the input.
 We build it by inheriting from the Block class and implementing the